 However, wherever the money is, fraudsters are also there.
 Expectedly, as the cryptocurrency gains more acceleration, scammers pay more attention to developing foxy cryptocurrency frauds.
-According to the data of Federal Trade Commision of USA, between October 2020 and April 2021, more than 7000 people lost over 80 million dollars to cryptocurrency scams in USA.
+According to the data of the Federal Trade Commission of USA, between October 2020 and April 2021, more than 7000 people lost over 80 million dollars to cryptocurrency scams in the USA.
 Numbers are multiplying at an incredible rate.
 Hence, we have compiled the 5 most common cryptocurrency frauds and a few tips on how to avoid them for you.

 Top 5 Cryptocurrency Frauds to Watch Out for